ntho6/Sample-Focus-Downloader/README.md

 - beautifulsoup4

-To install it type in the terminal:
+To install it, type the following command in the terminal:
    ```shell
    pip install bs4
    ```